🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸš€ Startup Scene + 3.6 -- 15 While Puerto Varas has a growing community of remote workers and boutique entrepreneurs, it lacks the institutional support and venture capital infrastructure found in Santiago.
+πŸš€ Startup Scene + 3.7 -- 15 Puerto Varas has a small but growing community of remote workers and entrepreneurs, with a few co-working spaces and tourism-focused startups, but lacks a dense ecosystem like major hubs.

 πŸš† TRANSPORTATION